abhibambhaniya/mixtral-offloading-residency-info/README.md

 6. `bash initial_setup.sh`
 7. `conda activate $TMP_DIR/moe-offload`
 8. `jupyter notebook`
+9. `cd notebooks`
+10. `huggingface-cli download lavawolfiee/Mixtral-8x7B-Instruct-v0.1-offloading-demo --quiet --cache-dir $TMP_DIR --local-dir Mixtral-8x7B-Instruct-v0.1-offloading-demo`
-9. Open up the respective notebook and GO! :D
+11. For performance gain results: Open up the speed up notebook and GO! :D
+12. For quality results on wikitext/C4, run the respective python script.
+Ensure that step 10 completed successfully and verify that the local-dir matches the `state_path` in the script.

 ## Where is our implementation?